Hamas and Israel exchange more hostages for prisoners on fifth day of temporary cease-fire

 The latest group of Israeli hostages freed from Gaza — nine women and a 17-year-old — was flown to hospitals in Israel, the Israeli military said.

-Tuesday's hostage release brought to 60 the number of Israelis freed under the terms of the truce between Israel and Hamas.
+Tuesday's hostage release brought to 60 the number of Israelis freed during the truce.
 An additional 21 hostages — 19 Thais, one Filipino and one Russian-Israeli — have been released in separate negotiations since the truce began.

-Earlier in the war, Hamas released four Israeli hostages, and the Israeli army rescued one during its offensive in Gaza.
+Before the truce, Hamas released four Israeli hostages, and the Israeli army rescued one.
 Two other hostages were found dead in Gaza.

 The latest swap brought to 180 the number of Palestinian women and teenagers freed from Israeli prisons.
 Most have been teenagers accused of throwing stones and firebombs during confrontations with Israeli forces.
 Several released women were convicted by Israeli military courts of attempting to carry out deadly attacks.
 The prisoners are widely seen by Palestinians as heroes resisting occupation.